voceconnect/multi-post-thumbnails/readme.txt

 = How do I use a custom thumbnail size in my theme? =

-After you have registered a new post thumbnail, register a new image size for it. e.g if your post thumbnail `id` is `secondary-image` and it is for a `post`, it probably makes sense to use something like:  `add_image_size('post-secondary-image-thumbnail', 250, 150);`
+After you have registered a new post thumbnail, register a new image size for it. e.g if your post thumbnail `id` is `secondary-image` and it is for a `post`, it probably makes sense to use something like:

+	`add_image_size('post-secondary-image-thumbnail', 250, 150);`

 This will register a new image size of 250x150 px.
-Then, when you display the thumbnail in your theme, update the call to `MultiPostThumbnails::the_post_thumbnail()` to pass in the image size: `MultiPostThumbnails::the_post_thumbnail('post', 'secondary-image', NULL,  'post-secondary-image-thumbnail');`
+Then, when you display the thumbnail in your theme, update the call to `MultiPostThumbnails::the_post_thumbnail()` to pass in the image size:

+	`MultiPostThumbnails::the_post_thumbnail('post', 'secondary-image', NULL,  'post-secondary-image-thumbnail');`

 You can register multiple image sizes for a given thumbnail if desired.

 == Screenshots ==

-1. Admin meta box showing a new thumbnail named Secondary Image.
+1. Admin meta box showing a new thumbnail named 'Secondary Image'.
+2. Media screen showing the link to use the image as the 'Secondary Image'.
+3. Admin meta box with the 'Secondary Image' selected.

 == Changelog ==

+= 0.3 =
+* Fixed: when displaying the insert link in the media library, check the post_type so it only shows for the registered type.

+= 0.2 =
+* Update docs and screenshots.
+Update tested through to 3.0 release.

 = 0.1 =
 * Initial release.